TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/SYS.rst

    :Default: true

-   If on, some mime types are predefined for the "FileUpload" and "ImageUpload" elements of the "form" extension which always allows file uploads of these types, no matter the specific form element definition.
+   If on, some mime types are predefined for the "FileUpload" and "ImageUpload" elements of the "form" extension, which always allows file uploads of these types, no matter the specific form element definition.

 .. index::